 Vinyl sheet flooring is one of the most durable and water-resistant flooring materials you can install in your home.
-An ideal floor covering for kitchens and bathrooms, vinyl sheet flooring is nearly 100-percent waterproof—a claim that few other floorings can make.
+An ideal floor covering for kitchens and bathrooms, vinyl sheet flooring is nearly 100 percent waterproof, which is a claim that few other floorings can make.

 Some do-it-yourselfers may steer away from vinyl sheet flooring under the impression that it is too difficult to install.
 Sheet vinyl installation has a few tricky aspects, but none are insurmountable once you know the workarounds.